 |100g||Flour (70g all-purpose flour, 30g whole rye flour)||100%|

 I maintain around 220g of starter each day, translating to 20g carryover ripe sourdough starter, 70g all-purpose flour, 30g whole rye flour, and 100g water.
-I keep my starter in a large 3/4 Liter Weck jar and the jar in my small dough proofer every day.
+I keep my starter in a large 3/4 Liter Weck jar and the jar in my small dough proofer daily.

 If kept around 76°F (24°C), this sourdough starter should ripen about every 12 hours.

-To actually perform the feeding, I discard the ripe sourdough starter in the jar down to 20g, add 70g fresh all-purpose flour, 30g whole rye flour, and 100g water.
+To give it a feeding, I discard the ripe sourdough starter in the jar down to 20g, add 70g fresh all-purpose flour, 30g whole rye flour, and 100g water.
 Then, I give it a thorough mix until everything is homogenous.
 Finally, cover the jar with its glass lid (it's not sealed shut, it just prevents air from getting inside) and leave it for 12 hours.

 Depending on the temperature in my kitchen, I might slightly adjust the amount of ripe sourdough starter I carry over during each feeding.
-For example, in the extreme heat of the summer, I might drop the amount of carryover starter all the way down to 5 grams to ensure my starter doesn't ripen too quickly.
+For example, in the extreme heat of the summer, I might drop the amount of carryover starter down to 5 grams to ensure my starter doesn't ripen too quickly (i.e., discard more starter and use it somewhere else!).
+More ripe sourdough carryover left in the jar means a faster ripening time.
+On the other hand, less left in the jar slows ripening.

-Now that you have an idea of what I feed my sourdough starter each day, let's look at its schedule.
+Now that you know what I feed my sourdough starter daily let's look at its schedule.

 With the above flour, water, and carryover ratios, I need to feed my sourdough starter twice a day if kept at a warm temperature.
 I like to feed once in the morning at around 9:00 a.m. and once at night at around 9:00 p.m.
 This isn't a super strict schedule, sometimes I feed a little earlier and sometimes a little later, but generally, I like to keep to those times.